 16.)
 You Can Get Awesome Coastal Vibes

-Norway has its roots deeply tied with the sea.
-From Vikings to fisherman Norwegians have spent millennium living by the sea.
+Norway has its roots deeply tied to the sea.
+From Vikings to fishermen Norwegians have spent millennia living by the sea.
 Along its massive coastline, you’ll find old fishing villages, cabins, and port towns.
-So find a cozy cabin and a cup of coffee enjoy the sounds of the ocean or the views across a breathtaking Fjord.
+So find a cozy cabin and a cup of coffee and enjoy the sounds of the ocean or the views across a breathtaking Fjord.

 Don’t worry about ice thanks to the Gulf Stream the majority of the ports remain ice-free throughout the year, just a few in the North freeze.